checkly/docs.checklyhq.com/site/content/learn/headless/basics-selectors.md

 Examples:
 1. `#add-to-cart` selects the item with id `add-to-cart`, e.g. `<button id="add-to-cart">Buy</button>`
 2. `.preview` selects the item with class `preview`, e.g. `<li data-v-5ad54829="" class="preview">...</li>`
-3. `.preview .preview-price` selects the item with class `price` within the element with class `preview`
+3. `.preview .preview-price` selects the item with class `preview-price` within the element with class `preview`
 4. `[data-test=login-button]` selects the item with attribute `data-test` equal to `login-button`, e.g. `<button id="btn-login" aria-label="Log in" data-test="login-button">Log in</button>`
 5. `a.preview-link` selects the item of type `a` with class `preview-link`, e.g. `<a href="https://example.com/ class="preview-link">Example</a>"`
 6. `#navbar > .button-cart` selected the item with class `button-cart` within the item with id `navbar`